tekshteint/TurboCalculator/README.md

 This program will:

-	Estimate crank horsepower
+ - Estimate crank horsepower

-	Calculate pressure ratio given boost target and vice versa
+ - Calculate pressure ratio given boost target and vice versa

-	Convert common airflows used on compressor maps
+ - Convert common airflows used on compressor maps

-Looking to add:

-	Images/general improvement of GUI

-	Formula to estimate boost curves

-		This will allow estimated dyno graphs
+ - Graph estimated horsepower vs airflow to help gauge efficiency throughout the RPM range
+ 	- Note this assumes you are always in full boost as calculating spool is not really a possibility so use it with that knowledge in hand.